johan162/asus_cfwall/README.md

 ## FILES

 * firewall-start .
-Utility script to be put in the scripts directory to run the setup script at reboot
+Utility script to be put in the "/jffs/scripts" directory to run the setup script at (re)-boot.

 * "AC66x/initfw_cydrop.sh"  .
-Setup script to create rules
+Setup script to create rules for the AC66x family.

 * "AC68x/initfw_cydrop.sh"  .
-Setup script to create rules
+Setup script to create rules for the AC68x family.

 * "lsfor.sh" .
 Utility script to list FORWARD table chains